Skip to Content

 Wiley Flat Fire glows in the dark

 POST, Ore.
-(KTVZ) -- Hundreds of firefighters are working to build lines, protect structures and stop or slow the spread of several lightning-sparked wildfires across the region, reporting progress but also preparing for a return of hot weather in coming days.
+(KTVZ) -- Hundreds of firefighters working to build lines, protect structures and stop or slow the spread of several lightning-sparked wildfires across the region are reporting good progress but also face a return of hotter weather in coming days.

-Gov. Tina Kotek's office said Tuesday there were 21 large uncontained fires burning across the state.
+Gov. Tina Kotek's office said that as of Tuesday, there were 21 large uncontained fires burning across the state.

 --